cfengine/documentation/reference/components/cf-execd.markdown

 A general rule for scaling of small updates is to set the splay time to runinterval-1 minutes for up a few thousand hosts.
 For example, the default schedule executes once every 5 minutes, so the splay time should be set to no more than 4 minutes.
-The `splaytime` should not be set to a value larger than the `cf-execd` scheduling interval; otherwise, clients might contend for data.
+The `splaytime` should be set to a value less than the `cf-execd` scheduling interval, else multiple clients might contend for data.
+In other words, `splaytime` + `cf-agent` run time should be less than the scheduling interval.

 **Type:** `int`